About Dr. Dimitrios Efthymiou

-Dr. Dimitrios Efthymiou holds a 4-year post-doctoral research position and is a permanent member of the Centre for Advanced Studies 'Justitia Amplificata’ at Goethe University in Frankfurt that is funded by the German Research Foundation.
+Dr. Dimitrios Efthymiou is PI of the research project "Towards a Transnational Theory of Justice for the EU" and is a senior research fellow at Normative Orders at Goethe University in Frankfurt.
+His research project is funded by the German Research Foundation (DFG).
 Dimitrios has a PhD in Political Theory from the European University Institute and an MRes in Social and Political Sciences from European University Institute.
 Dimitris also holds an MPhil in Social and Political Sciences from Cambridge University and a first class BA in Sociology from Goldsmiths College.
 He has taught at the University of Southampton, University College London and he has spent time as a visiting scholar at Oxford University and the University of Helsinki.

 Dimitrios is principally interested in normative political theory and has a particular interest in its feasibility conditions and application to public policy.
-His current research project focuses on labour migration in the EU and its normative implications for the nature and scope of the welfare state.
+His current research project focuses on labour migration in the EU and its normative implications for the nature and scope of the welfare state and social justice in the EU.
 Other research interests include: the role of state responsibility in theories of international justice, especially in the case of the EU; the relationship between goods-oriented approaches and domination-based accounts of economic exploitation as well as topics such as environmental justice and the relationship between equality and legitimacy.
 His current research is funded by Justitia Amplificata and the German Research Council.

 Dimitrios currently offers two seminars at Goethe University: “The Political Theory of the EU” and “Ethics and International Relations”.
 He has taught a variety of courses and seminars in politics and political theory over his career.
 These include: “Global Justice: debates and issues”, “Global Ethics”, “International Political Theory”, “History of Political Thought”, “Issues in Politics: climate change, human rights and citizenship”, “International Justice and International Law”

-‘EU migration, Out-of-work Benefits and Reciprocity’ European Journal of Political Theory (forthcoming)
+‘EU migration, Out-of-work Benefits and Reciprocity’ European Journal of Political Theory (2019)

 ‘The Normative Value of Partisanship: When and Why Partisanship Matters’.
 Political Studies, (2018).